|

 Writing and Live Art by Aleks Sierz

-and live art, Writing Live is a report on a project set up by the New
+and live art, Writing Live is a report on a project set up by the

-Playwrights Trust (now WriterNet).
-As John Deeney
+New Playwrights Trust (now WriterNet).
+As John

-theorists about 'how and why the marriages between writing and live art
+and theorists about 'how and why the marriages between new

-have occurred, and how some of those marriages are lived'.
+writing and live art have occurred, and how some of those marriages

 In part one, Ben Payne looks at definitions of new writing and its uneasy